rawilk/laravel-form-components/docs/selects/custom-select.md

 This will output a custom select menu with options for `foo` and `bar`.
 The menu is toggled open and closed by using a `<button>` element, and renders each option in an `<li>` tag inside of a `<ul>`.
 We have done our best to include all of the necessary aria attributes for accessiblity, but we are by no means accessibility experts.
-If you notice any accessibility issues, please submit a PR to the github repository to fix them.
+If you notice any accessibility issues, please submit a PR to the GitHub repository to fix them.

 ## Options